search logo

 Don't see anything that matches your interests at this time?
-Create a candidate profile and subscribe to Job Alerts in order to receive notification whenever positions matching your criteria become available!
+Create a candidate profile and subscribe to Job Alerts in order to be notified whenever positions matching your criteria become available!

 *FOR THIRD-PARTY VENDORS ONLY: KS does not accept unauthorized solicitations of candidate referrals from third-party vendors (i.e. Staffing Agencies, Executive Recruitment Firms).
 Any third-party vendor who has interest in supporting KS’s recruiting efforts must be authorized by KS Human Resources prior to the vendor’s candidate applying with KS.